-The recipe starts with the flakiest, most tender piecrust, thanks to a magical combination of butter, shortening, vinegar, and sugar.
+Few things pique our interest quite like buttermilk.
+The Buttermilk-Cardamom Pie starts with the flakiest, most tender pie crust, thanks to a magical combination of butter, shortening, vinegar, and sugar.
 Tangy buttermilk is teamed with a fragrant mixture of nutmeg, cardamom, and vanilla bean, then baked in the crust until the top is crackly and the custard beneath wobbles just so—think crème brûlée.
-Martha isn't stopping there-she's also baking with two other cultured dairy products in her fridge: crème fraîche and yogurt.
-Get a sneak peek at the recipes below, and don't forget to tune in this weekend.
+It's important not to make the crust for this pie in advance; it should still be warm when you pour in that luscious spiced buttermilk filling.

 Is it spring yet?
 Bookmark this recipe for when rhubarb hits the market, then roast the ephemeral pink stalks to crown this unbelievably moist yogurt cake.
 Ground pistachios in the batter add just the right amount of crunch in our Pistachio-Rhubarb Yogurt Cake.